tavmem/buddy/README.md

 Note that this version is 32-bit, and dates from 4/30/1993.
 A 64-bit version was not released as open source til 3/27/2008.

+Why is this relevant?

+1) "Notation as a tool of thought."
+(Ken Iverson) Arthur Whitney is a talented implementor of language interpreters, eg., his own version of Scheme, a port of IPSA APL to limited hardware, A+, k, KSQL, q, and KDB+.
+The notation he uses is key to that success.

+2) The study of Domain specific languages:  Ostensibly Arthur uses C.
+Actually, he uses the C preprocessor to create a his own language.
+I call it ATWC.

+3) Mastery of q/KDB+:  A study of ATWC directly carries over to q/KDB+.
+The style of using very short functions is key to successful q/KDB+.
+Supposedly, Arthur never bothered to learn GDB (or other debugging tools normally used with C).
+You would not use such tools with q/KDB+ either.

+4) Code as Poetry.
+Read, study, and enjoy.

 -------------------------------------------------------------------------

 A+ and the A+ Reference Manual are Copyright Morgan Stanley Dean Witter &